 The Open Session

-Applications for The Open Session are now closed.
+Applications for The Open Session open from 1 – 30 Jun.

 We're completely open: we read scripts without the writer’s name attached, just focusing on the quality of ideas and writing style.
 A large number of the writers we select are new to us, and we met them only due to The Open Session process.
 Geographically they come from across our region: Cornwall, Devon, Bristol, Bath, Cheltenham etc.

 You may be an experienced writer, or this may be the idea that has inspired you to write for the first time.